© Pollinator Pathway K. Lamb

 Community Seed Libraries

 Pollinator Pathway volunteers hand-collected and packaged hundreds of seed packets for distribution at community seed libraries across the county.
-Patrons can now "check out" free seed packets of Purple Coneflower, Little Bluestem, Rattlesnake Master & more than a dozen other native plant species at Granville, Mary E. Babcock (Johnstown) and Homer Public Libraries and create or expand their own Pollinator Pathway plot.
+Patrons can "check out" free seed packets of Purple Coneflower, Little Bluestem, Rattlesnake Master & more than a dozen other native plant species at Granville, Mary E. Babcock (Johnstown) and Homer Public Libraries and create or expand their own Pollinator Pathway plot.

 Pollinator Pathway promotes native plant landscapes and works to connect public parks and private land to create a continuous corridor of pollinator-friendly habitat.